JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

         }.singleOrNull()

         fun save(message: Message): Message {
-            val id = message.id ?: UUID.randomUUID().toString() // generate new id if it is null
+            val id = message.id ?: UUID.randomUUID().toString() // Generate new id if it is null
             db.update(
                 "insert into messages values ( ?, ? )",
                 id, message.text
             )
-            return message.copy(id = id) // return a copy of the message with the new id }
+            return message.copy(id = id) // Return a copy of the message with the new id }
     }
     ```